cloudmesh-community/book/chapters/container/singularity/singularity.md

 ## Why Singularity?

-Below is a typical list of commands you would need to issue in order to implement a functional Python installation for scientific research:
+Listed next is a typical list of commands you would need to issue in order to implement a functional Python installation for scientific research:

 ```